 Stress comes in different forms.
 There’s mental or psychological stress, and there’s also physical stress.
 Certain types of stress may be more likely to affect the different types of ulcers.
 Many in the medical field disagree as to what actual role mental or psychological stress has in causing ulcers of any type.
 Much of the research and trials done so far have not been able to clearly answer this question.

-But research continues, as there is an increased understanding that the gut and brain interact with each other on a variety of levels.
+But continues, as there is an increased understanding that the gut and brain interact with each other on a variety of levels.
 There’s also ongoing research into how stress interacts with the body’s immune system, which may affect healing.

 The type of ulcer that is normally referred to as a stress ulcer is believed to be triggered by physical stress.
 The physical stress can come in some of the following forms: